 If you’re planning on witnessing the magic of Rio Celeste with your own eyes, you’ll be happy to know that you don’t need to rent a 4×4 to go to Tenorio Volcano National Park.
 The road from Bijagua to the park entrance has been re-done since it got damaged from Hurricane Otto in 2017 so now it’s in great shape.
 It’s paved all the way through!

 Below you will find how to get to Rio Celeste from Bijagua, how to get to Rio Celeste from Liberia and how to get to Rio Celeste from La Fortuna.
 I also added Playas del Coco and Tamarindo since I know a lot of people are interested in doing a day trip from those destinations.
+This is for people who are renting a car which is the best way to visit Rio Celeste on your own as there are no buses or shuttles directly to the national park entrance.

 Click the section to skip to it. *This post has been updated August 2019*